Rolls-Royce once created three or four 9.0-liter V16 engines, but only one was ever used

 Rolls-Royce once created a unique 9.0-liter version of the Phantom.

-They did it for a movie, and ended up making a few more just for fun.
+It was created for a movie, but Rolls-Royce liked it so much, it ended up making a few more just for fun.

 Unfortunately, or fortunately depending on your point of view, they never made a production version.